fredmutisya/vivli_2024/README.md

 ### Laboratory Surveillance

 Antibiogram Analysis: Enables the doctor/nurse to consult surveillance data and generate detailed antibiograms to monitor antibiotic resistance patterns.
-Visual Data Presentation: Resistance levels are displayed in an easily interpretable format, color-coded to indicate susceptibility levels, aiding in rapid decision-making.
+Two types of antibiograms are available- the escalating antibiogram and the subgrouped antibiogram Visual Data Presentation: Resistance levels are displayed in an easily interpretable format, color-coded to indicate susceptibility levels, aiding in rapid decision-making.

 ![Lab](https://github.com/fredmutisya/vivli_2024/blob/main/website/5.png)